microsoft/typespec/packages/website/versioned_docs/version-latest/language-basics/documentation.md

 # Documentation

 Documentation is crucial to any API.
-TypeSpec provides a number of ways to document your API using TSDoc doc comments and decorators.
+TypeSpec provides a number of ways to document your API using doc comments and decorators.

 # Documenting APIs

+There are 2 ways to document your API using TypeSpec:

+- `@doc` decorator
+- `/** */` Doc comments

+The later has the advantage of being less intrusive to the spec.

 ## `@doc` Decorator